 The fundamentals of Ethereum remained unchanged: it’s still a cryptocurrency; the network is still powered by smart contracts.
 However, the use of smart contracts, a consensus algorithm, monetary policy, and the approach to transaction speed and security will be reviewed and improved.

 What Are the Risks Associated with Ethereum 2.0 Participation?

 Early ETH staking has its drawbacks.
 While early adoption allows you to be the first in line for getting staking rewards and gives you the benefit of depositing relatively little (it’s likely the staking amount might change after the migration), there are still unknown variables in the equation.
 So, before committing to ETH 2.0 staking, make sure you understand its risks.

-Risk 1 — Low liquidity.
+Risk 1.
+Low liquidity.
 You won’t be able to use your 2.0 ETH for a while.
-A full-fledge release might take years.
+A full-fledged release might take years.

 Risk 2.
 Problems with Ethereum 2.0.
 Although there are no particular reasons to distrust the minds behind Ethereum, things can go wrong.
 The update is ambitious — the team itself admits that the full migration will take at least 1,5 years.
 During that time, the future of ETH will be uncertain.